The 2015 White Review Short Story Prize Winner

 The judges will be looking for short stories that explore and expand the possibilities of the form.
 We encourage submissions from all literary genres, and there are no restrictions on theme or subject matter.
 We would only emphasise that the prize was founded to reward ambitious, imaginative and innovative approaches to creative writing.

 In addition to the £2,500 prize, the winner will be published in a quarterly print issue of The White Review.
-Writers to have been published by The White Review include László Krasznahorkai, Peter Stamm, Joshua Cohen, César Aira, Deborah Levy, Francesco Pacifico, D. W. Wilson, Helen DeWitt, Federico Falco, K. J. Orr, Jesse Ball and many others.
+Writers to have been published by The White Review include László Krasznahorkai, Peter Stamm, César Aira, Deborah Levy, Helen DeWitt, Nicola Barker, Greg Baxter, Chris Kraus, Joshua Cohen, Alvaro Enrigue, Ed Atkins and many others.

-The winner will have the chance to meet with jury member and literary agent Anna Webber to discuss their writing, plans for future work and possible routes to publication.
+The winner will have the chance to meet with jury member and literary agent Lucy Luck to discuss their writing, plans for future work and possible routes to publication.

 Shortlisted writers will have their work published online and receive feedback from the editors of The White Review.